Mountain Academy of Teton Science Schools

-Mountain Academy of Teton Science Schools (formerly Journeys School) is a Pre-K through 12th grade independent school affiliated with Teton Science Schools.
+Mountain Academy of Teton Science Schools (formerly the Journeys School) is a Pre-K through 12th grade independent school affiliated with Teton Science Schools.

 History

-Teton Science Schools operate in partnership with Grand Teton National Park and were founded in 1967 when Ted Major, a high school biology teacher, led twelve high school students on six weeks of field research in the Greater Yellowstone Ecosystem.
+Mountain Academy of Teton Science Schools operate in partnership with Grand Teton National Park and were founded in 1967 when Ted Major, a high school biology teacher, led twelve high school students on six weeks of field research in the Greater Yellowstone Ecosystem.
 The organization began offering outreach programs to regional public and independent schools in 1991, developing what would eventually be formalized as the Journeys Curriculum.
 Mountain Academy of Teton Science Schools was officially established as an independent school and a program of Teton Science Schools in 2001.
 Mountain Academy of Teton Science Schools partners with the Teacher Learning Center of Teton Science Schools to offer professional development to visiting teachers.

 Academics

 Mountain Academy of Teton Science Schools is an accredited member of the Pacific Northwest Association of Independent Schools.
 As an independent, non-profit school that has received full accreditation from an approved accrediting program, Mountain Academy of Teton Science Schools is a full member of the National Association of Independent Schools.
 Mountain Academy of Teton Science Schools is an International Baccalaureate World School and is authorized to offer the IB Diploma Program to students aged 16–19.
 Classes in the Pre-K are based on the Reggio Emilia approach.
-All students in grades 9 - 11 take the PSAT (Pre-Scholastic Aptitude Test).
+All students in grades 9-11 take the PSAT (Pre-Scholastic Aptitude Test).

 Honor code

-According to the school's website, three of the values most important to the Mountain Academy of Teton Science Schools community are as follows:
+According to the school's website, three of the values most important to Mountain Academy of Teton Science Schools community are as follows: